 SUPPORTING INSTITUTIONS

-The HAC lab is supported by the University of Idaho’s Institute of Modeling, Collaboration and Innovation (IMCI).
+The HAC lab is supported by the National Sciences Foundation (NSF), the National Institutes of Health (NIH), and the University of Idaho’s Institute for Modeling Collaboration and Innovation (IMCI).